The way I see it, there are three or four large issues with the camping/resting mechanic in the game as is:

 1. Immersion/narrative dissonance.
 Camp could be explained to be a specific place, perhaps a pocket dimension, connected to a teleportation/dimension door device.
 This dimension could even have time flowing differently (ie. eternal night) that would also address the narrative dissonance of you resting and relaxing while the tadpole eats your brain/nethernese destruction orb beating in Gale's chest.
 Both allegedly ticking time bombs.

 2. Balance.
 Tricky subject.
 Clearly an already relative weak subclass like the Champion Fighter compared to the likes of Battle Master, is weakened even further.
+Yet once per day abilities like their Action Surge can in effect be used once per encounter if resting in between every fight.
 Full casters are significantly stronger, but casters like Warlock less so.
-I would suggest balancing these directly by making some several abilities stronger than the rules.
+I would suggest balancing these directly by making some several abilities stronger than the rules normally dictate.